Skip to content

 Performance Metrics

-These are return-adjusted-for-drawdowns indicators from the brilliant mind of Dr. Wouter J. Keller.
+These are return-adjusted-for-drawdown indicators introduced by Dr. Wouter J. Keller.

 K(Dmax) = R * (1 - f * D / (1 - f * D)) where f = 0.5 / Dmax,